 - Expect a degree of breathlessness, tiredness, poor concentration, and memory loss. - Many patients also report a tendency to be more emotional, depressed and weepy.
-These feelings are normal and should improve over the next six weeks. - Some arm movements and coughing may cause clicking of the breastbone.
-This is common and will stop once healing is complete. - Do not push, pull or lift anything heavy (greater than two to four kilos) for at least eight weeks. - Care should also be applied when bending, stretching or walking the dog on a leash. - Follow the diagrams on the following pages to avoid undue stress when getting in and out of bed.
+These feelings are normal and should improve over the next 6 weeks.

+- Some arm movements and coughing may cause clicking of the breastbone.
+This is common and will stop once healing is complete. - Do not push, pull or lift anything heavy (greater than 2 to 4 kilos) for at least 8 weeks. - Care should also be applied when bending, stretching or walking the dog on a leash. - Follow the diagrams below to avoid undue stress when getting in and out of bed.